shashi/ArrayMeta.jl/README.md

 2. Operations often involve similar boiler-plate code for dimensionality checks and reflection to find output array type and dimensions.
 3. Not all operations are optimized for memory locality, those that are have different implementations - thus leading to more complex code that strictly need not exist.

 This package aims to evolve the means available to express array operations at a higher level than currently possible.
-The basic idea is if you get the general `@arrayop` case working for a new array type then the implementations of many array operations would fall out of it (see next section to learn about the `@arrayop` macro). `@arrayop` is also higher level than elementwise access, so distributed arrrays can implement it efficiently.
+The basic idea is if you get the general `@arrayop` case working for a new array type then the implementations of many array operations would fall out of it (see [next section](#the-arrayop-macro) to learn about the `@arrayop` macro). `@arrayop` is also higher level than elementwise access, so distributed arrrays can implement it efficiently.

 Hypothetically, if the `@arrayop` macro was moved to Base and array operations in Base like `broadcast` and `reducedim` were implemented in Base using it, then

 1. We can delete a lot of array code from `Base` and replace them with much simpler `@arrayop` expressions
 2. Complex array types like `DArray`, for example, wouldn't have to wrap each operation, they just need to get `@arrayop` working once, and operations defined in Base will work for that array type.
+(This package has a Dagger.jl array implementation as an example of this.)
 3. Make optimizations (like multi-threading, memory-locality) that may speed up many operations at once across the whole array ecosystem.

 ## The `@arrayop` macro

 The `@arrayop` macro can express array operations by denoting how the dimensions of the input arrays interact to produce dimensions of the output array.
-The notation is similar to [Einsten notation](https://en.wikipedia.org/wiki/Einstein_notation) (or its equivalent in [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl)) with some added features to support more operations.
+The notation is similar to [Einsten notation](https://en.wikipedia.org/wiki/Einstein_notation) (or its equivalent in [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) see [below](#differences-with-tensoroperationsjl) for a comparison) with some added features to support more operations.
 The notation is best described by some examples:

 ```julia
 X = collect(reshape(1:12, 4,3))